enepomnyaschih/jwidget/guides/ensample6/README.md

 {@img application.png}

 Let's start our refactoring.
 First, let's extract HTML templates into separate files.
-We have JW.UI.template code blocks into each of next files:
+We have JW.UI.template code blocks in each of next files:

     public/
         mt/